 EY would refuse to sign the 2019 financial audit only in the year 2020.
 On June 18, 2020, Wirecard announced that 1.9 billion euros on trust accounts in the Philippines were simply missing.

-After Wirecard's filing for bankruptcy, a well-known German lawyer from near Stuttgart took the complaints of many deceived Wirecard shareholders and focused his legal compensation efforts on EY's auditors.
-When the lawyer went on a bike tour on a weekend in the spring of 2021, he suddenly had a heart attack and passed away a little later in a hospital.
+After Wirecard filed for insolvency, among others a lawyer from Stuttgart collected the lawsuits of many deceived Wirecard shareholders and focused his legal efforts on EY's auditors.
+When the consumer and investor protection lawyer goes on a weekend bike ride in the spring of 2021, he suddenly has an accident and apparently dies of a head injury still at the scene

 Will the humble wish for a grain of rice, doubled on every square of the chessboard, be granted there at last ?